cSh4rk/cSh4rk.github.io/blog/_posts/2025-09-25-quick-tips-for-a-better-website.md

 - Use hardcoded width and height for `img` and `video` tags.

-- Use a CSS class to still support responsive after doing no. 1.
+- Use a CSS class to still support responsive after previous tip.

   This is the way I handle it in my Jekyll website, in `base.scss` file: